Lake Norman Marinas Boat Rentals and Dealerships

 The southwest section of Lake Norman

-Moving over to the “quieter side of the lake” on the western shores, you’ll find the large town of Denver along with numerous small hamlets and waterfront communities.
+Moving over to the “quieter side of the lake” on the western shores, you’ll find Denver along with waterfront communities.

-Along with a number of public and private marinas and boat launches, the following waterfront communities hug the lake in this region: Norman Estates, Cowan’s Ford, Governor’s Island, Pebble Bay, Sailview, Cove Key, Harbor Oaks, West Bay, and Webbs Chapel Cove.
+Along with several public and private marinas and boat launches, the following waterfront communities hug the lake in this region: Norman Estates, Cowan’s Ford, Governor’s Island, Pebble Bay, Sailview, Cove Key, Harbor Oaks, West Bay, and Webbs Chapel Cove.

 Westport Marina on Lake Norman in Denver

 Westport Marina of Denver is one of the largest marinas on the lake, with over 600 wet and dry berths, indoor storage facilities, Lake Norman’s only full-service diesel engine shop, free pick-up and drop-off service, gas, and a well-appointed ship’s store.
-In addition, Westport Marina offers boat rentals, new and used boat sales, and storage for jet skis as well.
+In addition, Westport Marina offers boat rentals, new and used boat sales, and storage for jet skis.

 The northwest section of Lake Norman